argouml-tigris-org/argouml/src_new/README.txt

   java -jar argouml.jar
 which can then be started via a shortcut on the desktop.

 Detailed instructions in running ArgoUML from a command line console on Windows:

 Suppose that you have downloaded ArgoUML to the C: drive, so your directory looks like this: c:\ArgoUML
-Open your console (for M$ users this is the DOS prompt) and type cd \
+Open your DOS command prompt and type cd \
 to set the current directory to the root.
 Then type: c\:>cd ArgoUML